Back in the U.S.: Release

 Back in the U.S. was issued in November 2002 as an exclusive North American and Japanese release (an international edition with a slight track listing change, entitled Back in the World, was released a few months later).
 Back in the U.S. sold well on export and gained sales of over 2 million globally.
 The album debuted at number 8 on the US charts with sales of 224,000 copies, marking his highest sales during a single week since the introduction of Nielsen SoundScan in 1991.
 The album was certified double platinum in America, for shipments of over 2 million units.
 It entered the top five on the Japanese chart, making McCartney one of the Western artists with the most top-ten albums in that country.
 Its tie-in DVD proved to be a strong seller as well.
 Back in the U.S. was the first Paul McCartney album not released on vinyl.

 Track listing

-All songs written by Lennon–McCartney, except where noted.
+All songs written by Paul McCartney–John Lennon, except where noted.